A Non-Archimedean Interior Point Method for Solving Lexicographic Multi-Objective Quadratic Programming Problems: Reviewing the standard Interior Point Method for Quadratic Programming

 The starting point choice is vital for the quality of the solution, or even for the convergence itself.
 In literature, there exist plenty of papers proposing novel ways to initialize an IPM.
-In this work, the approach used is the one by Mehrotra \cite{mehrotra_IPM}, which first seeks for the solution of the two least squares problem in Equation \eqref{eq:x0} and \eqref{eq:s0} in order to zero the infeasibility, then executes some additional operations to guarantee strict positivity and well centering (even at the expenses of feasibility).
+In this work, the approach used is the one by Mehrotra \cite{mehrotra_IPM}, which first seeks for the solution of the two least squares problems in Equation \eqref{eq:x0} and \eqref{eq:s0} in order to satisfy the equality constraints, then executes some additional operations to guarantee strict positivity and well centering (even at the expenses of feasibility).
 The complete procedure is reported in Algorithm \ref{alg:start} .\\ Finally, the algorithm termination is demanded to three aggregated values, $\rho_1$, $\rho_2$ and $\rho_3$.
-They describe the degree of KKT conditions \eqref{eq:KKT} satisfaction achieved by current iteration.
+They describe the degree of KKT conditions \eqref{eq:KKT} satisfaction achieved by the current iteration.
 As soon as all the three values are under a user-defined tolerance threshold $\varepsilon\in\mr^+$, the algorithm is considered converged.
-Actually, $\rho_1$ and $\rho_2$ refer to primal and dual feasibility, respectively, while $\rho_3$ is in charge for the complementary degree of $x$ and $s$.
+Actually, $\rho_1$ and $\rho_2$ refer to primal and dual feasibility, respectively, while $\rho_3$ is in charge of the complementary degree of $x$ and $s$.
 Their definition is

 A resume of the whole procedure just described can be found in Algorithm \ref{alg:std_IPM}.
 Next section introduces the non-Archimedean tools exploited to implement the more general interior point algorithm at the core of this manuscript.